d-reinhold/async-priority-queue/README.md

     }, 5000);
   },
   render: function() {
-    return <button onClick={$ajax.post('example.com/data/' + this.props.id, {data: {name: Math.random()}})}/>
+    return <button onClick={$.post('example.com/data/' + this.props.id, {data: {name: Math.random()}})}/>
   }
 };
 ```

 If there are many instances of MyComponent on the page, many concurrent GET requests could be active at any time.
 If more than 6 are in flight at a time, additional requests are queued up by the browser, with no way to prioritize or cancel existing requests.
 So if a user clicks the button, it may be a long time before the POST request gets to the server, and the user is stuck in an unclear state.
-This is the problem `AsyncPriorityQueue` helps with.
+This is problem can be solved using an `AsyncPriorityQueue`:

 ```
 // First, instantiate a queue: